JacquesCarette/Drasil/wiki/Potential-Projects.md

 Another great place for Physics is [Dyna-Kinematics](https://github.com/diegomacario/Dyna-Kinematics), which also has very pretty animations.
 Would make a good showcase.

-## Generate Markdown

-[Markdown](https://en.wikipedia.org/wiki/Markdown) is a small markup language for creating formatted text.
-It is easier for humans to write, read and edit than html.
-Jupyter notebooks often use markdown for their text, rather than more complicated html code.
-Drasil generating Markdown should be relatively easy and it would give another nice example.
-We could incorporate it into the generated Jupyter notebooks.
-Moreover, Markdown would give us a nice example of an internal program family, since there are several variants including the GitHub Flavoured Markdown and Markdown Extra.

 ## Automatic Check for Completeness, Correctness, and Consistency

 If information is missing, Drasil should inform the user.
 The following